lammps/lammps/doc/src/Python_install.rst

       LAMMPS can be configured and compiled as shared library with CMake by enabling the ``BUILD_SHARED_LIBS`` option.
       The file name of the shared library depends on the platform (Unix/Linux, MacOS, Windows) and the build configuration being used.
-See :ref:`Build the LAMMPS executable and library <library>` for more details and how the name is determined.
+See :ref:`Build the LAMMPS executable and library <library>` for more details and how the name of the shared library and executable is determined.

-      After compilation, the generated binaries, shared library, Python module, and other files can be installed to a custom location defined by the ``CMAKE_INSTALL_PREFIX`` setting.
+      After compilation, the generated executables, shared library, Python module, and other files can be installed to a custom location defined by the ``CMAKE_INSTALL_PREFIX`` setting.
 By default, this is set to the current user's ``$HOME/.local`` directory.
 This leads to an installation to the following locations: